jdmar3/inls718/reference/index.md

 <a target="_blank" href="https://writingcenter.fiu.edu/resources/synthesis-matrix-2.pdf">Writing a Literature Review and Using a Synthesis Matrix - FIU</a>

-<a target="_blank" href="http://www2.smumn.edu/deptpages/tcwritingcenter/forms_of_writing/litrevmatrix_tc.pdf">Literature reviews: Using a matrix to organize research</a>
+<a target="_blank" href="http://www2.smumn.edu/deptpages/tcwritingcenter/forms_of_writing/litrevmatrix_tc.pdf">Literature reviews: Using a matrix to organize research - The Writing Center at Saint Mary's University of Minnesota</a>

 The following article is a particularly good resource for understanding and structuring literature review.